labring/sealos/docs/4.0/docs/design/imagehub/datapack.md

 **Notice that datapack cr will be expired and will be deleted after its expiration.**

 And it's recommended to hash the datapack cr's spec as datapack meta name if you need this datapack more than once.
+In sealos imagehub application, we do so, so that multiple users can get the result that generated before which means speeding up the progress of getting repositories grid view.